CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 Pulsar has a [tiered storage feature](https://pulsar.apache.org/docs/en/tiered-storage-overview/) allowing to offload heavy data to cold storage once a threshold is reached.

-For each pulsar addon we provide, we also provide an hidden cellar addon (which is our object storage addon) which is directly binded to the pulsar namespace offload policies.
+For each Pulsar add-on we provide, we also provide an hidden (Cellar add-on)[https://www.clever-cloud.com/doc/deploy/addon/cellar/] (which is our object storage addon) which is directly binded to the Pulsar namespace offload policies.

 The offload threshold of the namespace is deactivated by default, you can activate it with: